Why Good Healthcare Takes Time.

 and the limits of modern consultations

-What gets lost in a ten-minute consult
+What can be difficult in a brief consult

-What changes when you give patients time
+What changes when patients have more time

 Asking the right questions